 3. Lack of Execution Strategy

-Make sure your schedule is arranged so BIM can be incorporated without sacrificing company objectives.
+Make sure your schedule is arranged so BIM can be implemented without sacrificing company objectives.
 The ideal balance is one that provides the exact level of BIM functionality required to provide expected benefits.
 With too much BIM technology, users will be unable to keep up and the technology could go to waste.

 4. Employee Resistance

 Any time a company introduces new technology to its workforce, there is the potential for resistance.
 Most of the time, it is because the technology upgrades are unfamiliar and the software is intimidating.
-Employees may resent having to change the workflows they’ve grown comfortable completing.

 • Keeping all employees informed on project updates